Browsing Instagram is a regular occurrence for a lot of us, but making money from the service? Now that takes some real media-savviness!

 The Wellingtonian makeup artist noticed a gap in the market of NZ cosmetic social media posters and made the most of it.

-With more than 4k followers, Gemma isn't showing any signs of slowing down as her account is covered with amazing snaps that show off her talent.
+With almost 6k followers, Gemma isn't showing any signs of slowing down as her account is covered with amazing snaps that show off her talent.

 "Most girls do things based on being pretty.
 I just wanted to do something fun and different."